Laguna (province): Industry and commerce

 Laguna hosts numerous industrial estates and IT parks registered with the Philippine Economic Zone Authority (PEZA), with major concentrations in the cities of Santa Rosa, Biñan, and Calamba.

-In 2019, a 2.16 MWp commercial rooftop solar project at New Zealand Creamery in Calamba received the Asian Power Awards’ “Solar Power Project of the Year – Philippines”.
+In 2019, a 2.16 MWp commercial rooftop solar project at New Zealand Creamery in Calamba received the Asian Power Awards' "Solar Power Project of the Year – Philippines".

 The province also has a growing IT–business process management (IT–BPM) presence in its urban centers; PEZA lists several IT parks and an IT center in Laguna.

 Infrastructure

 Road network

 The South Luzon Expressway connects Laguna with Metro Manila and Batangas.

 Laguna has a total of 348 km of national roads, all paved.
 Daang Maharlika/Manila South Road (Route 1, AH26), Calamba–Pagsanjan Road (Route 66) and Manila East Road (Route 601, Route 602), Pagsanjan–Lucban Road (Route 603) and Bay–Calauan–San Pablo Road (Route 67), form the highway network backbone, and secondary and tertiary national roads interconnect most municipalities, with Magdalena only connected by provincial road.
 Provincial roads serves as a supplement to the national roads, and connects barangays and municipalities not connected to the main network.
 The highway network is interconnected with nearby provinces and Metro Manila.

 The South Luzon Expressway (SLEX) passes through Laguna.
 The Cavite–Laguna Expressway begins in Biñan and connects the province to Cavite.
-A public-private partnership initiative of the national government include plans to build a circumferential road along Laguna de Bay shoreline, the Laguna Lakeshore Expressway Dike (or C-6 Extension), from San Pedro to Los Baños.
-Some of the proposed road networks include the Calamba–Los Baños Expressway.
+A proposal to reduce travel time, the Laguna Lakeshore Road Network, from San Pedro to Calamba.